-29 cases were scored "cannot be determined" due to missing ISPs.
+^{14} cases were scored "cannot be determined" due to missing ISPs.

-Fifty-four percent of the cases included ISP objectives that addressed members' needs.
-In many cases, the review team noted that objectives were presented as actions that the clinical team planned to complete as opposed to an activity that the member and/or family would initiate.
+Sixty-one percent of the cases included ISP objectives that addressed members' needs.
+Similar to past years and in many cases, the review team noted that objectives were presented as actions that the clinical team planned to complete as opposed to an activity that the member and/or family would initiate.